Players leading #NotNCAAProperty say NCAA president offered few assurances in meeting

 “Honestly, what it really sounded like was the NCAA doesn’t really want to be the first to make action,” Baker said on a conference call with reporters.
 Emmert “kept saying over and over again, ‘We need Congress help, we need the help of Congress.’
 That was something that stuck out to me, where I feel like that’s really not necessary.
 They have all the tools to make the change themselves.”

-Ramogi Huma, executive director of the National College Players Association, the advocacy group that’s working with the players, said any suggestion by the NCAA that is needs to wait on Congress to act is “ridiculous.”
+Ramogi Huma, executive director of the National College Players Association, the advocacy group that’s working with the players, said any suggestion by the NCAA that it needs to wait on Congress to act is “ridiculous.”

 “They can absolutely be proactive,” said Huma, who has helped state lawmakers across the country craft legislation addressing NIL rights.